 9. Leveraging Video

 When it comes to an onboarding email, there are loads of video options to consider.
-For example, you might use a clip to swiftly explain your product’s features.
-This is an excellent idea as it shows your customers more clearly how to use all the aspects of your service.
+For example, use a short clip to highlight your product’s key features.
+Or create a longer step-by-step guide to using your service in detail.
 People in general, too, are more likely to watch a short clip than read a long list of instructions.

 Further reading: How to Embed Video in Email